Shubh28698/NLP-task-visualizer-app/README.md

 The features can be seen in screenshot and you can add up more features relating to natural language proecessing.

 Firstly, install streamlit library in windows by "pip install streamlit".
-Run the application by typing streamlit run app.py in CMD.
+Run the application by typing "streamlit run app.py" in CMD.